Arrow setup for a compound bow

 Use the chart

 Don't eyeball spine.
 Open the manufacturer chart for the shaft you're considering — Easton, Gold Tip, Black Eagle, Victory all publish them as PDFs.
 Cross-reference draw weight × finished arrow length × point weight.
 The chart returns a spine bucket (commonly 250, 300, 340, 400, 500).
-Most modern 60-70 lb compound hunters with a 28-30" draw and a 100-grain point land around 340 spine, but the chart is authoritative.
+Most modern 60–70 lb compound hunters with a 28–30" draw and a 100-grain point land around 340 spine, but the chart is authoritative — buckets shift with draw length and point weight, and the bands aren't identical across manufacturers.

 Over and underspined

-Arrows that are too weak (underspined) for your setup typically produce a tail-left paper tear for a right-handed shooter.
+Arrows that are too weak (underspined) for your setup typically produce a tail-left paper tear for a right-handed shooter — the shaft flexes too much during launch and exits nock-left.
 Tail-right is the stiff (overspined) signature.
 Vertical tears are almost always nock-point or rest-height issues, not spine.

 Total arrow weight — the heavy vs light debate